funnybrum/sharp_eye_V2/README.md

 ## Summary

-Sharp eye is a basic surveillance system.
-If captures snapshots from cameras, analyze them and if motion is detected - sends an email with a screenshot.
+Sharp eye is a custom surveillance system.
+It captures RTSP output of IP camera, detect motion, generate motion videos and performs object detection in the motion videos.
+The system send notifications for motions and detected objects.

 Runs in a Docker container on x86 machine.
-Frames are extracted from video stream and frame rate can be up to tens of snapshots per second.

 This is V2.
 V1 is available [here](github.com/funnybrum/sharp_eye).
 It was running on Raspberry Pi 2 and was designed for constrained system resources.

+V2 has upgrades that enable better motion detection logic, motion is captured in video now.
+The videos are then processed through ML model (YOLO v7) to identify objects in them.
+Based on the detected motion and objects the system generates notifications.

+V2 has been extended to expose control over the Security System that I'm using from Paradox.
+The UI allows users to arm or disarm zones.

 ## Architecture
 The application is running inside an Ubnutu based Docker container.
 There are multiple Python3 processes running inside:

-* One for the Admin interface
+  * One for the Sharp Eye web based UI
   * One for each attached camera
+  * One for generating notifications based on the events coming from the Security System
+  * One for running ML model on the detected motion videos for detecting objects in them

 ## Requirements
-* Internet connection for sending emails and providing access to the Admin UI (container port 8080).
 * WiFi cameras that can provide snapshots.
-* SMTP account for the motion notification system.
+* External notification service to enable notification processing (not publicly available currently).
+* Average x86 CPU (runs fine on i5-8500T with 5 cameras and 2FPS).

 ## Settings
+Note: This section is outdated.
+It will be updated in the future.
 ### Admin interface
 The settings are in `./resources/admin.yaml`.